agaby/darl-dev/Darl.GraphQL/wwwroot/md/ontology.md

 Collectively we will call all the nodes in these hierarchies _concepts_ although WordNet calls them "cognitive synonyms".

-Our ontology also contains NLP information that enables us to map words to concepts, and goves a part of speech for each concept.
+Our ontology also contains NLP information that enables us to map words to concepts, and gives a part of speech for each concept.

 ## Lineages